krdsbox/box-starter/README.md

 ## Instructions
 * Use box.json to define your component
-* Include the preview thumbnail image in all components, It should have a 500x500 jpg & an optional 500x500 gif
+* Include the preview thumbnail image in all components, It should have a 500x500 image & an optional 500x500 animated gif
 * Present the preview layout neatly.
 Don't bloat the layout
 * Use cdn for the popular libraries *(ex: bootstrap, jQuery)*
 * Try to make few variations of the same component